Global-Chem/global-chem/paper.md

 | Schedule 4 United States Narcotics  | 77  | [@21CFRPart1]           |
 | Schedule 5 United States Narcotics  | 8   | [@21CFRPart1]           |
 | Common Regex Patterns               | 1   |                         |

-# Tests & Applications

-A total collection of 2560 IUPAC/Preferred Name/Acronym to SMILES/SMARTS was collected (with redundacy) across 22 objects in an organized fashion by subject.
-The code was refactored extensively to allow for ease of object addition according to subject and functionality.
-`Common Regex Patterns` was omitted from the test because it's not a functional group but rather a substring pattern to extrapolate Tripos `mol2` file information.

 # Statement of Need